Above (magazine)

 Above magazine started as a biannual publication dedicated to sustainability and environmental protection.
 Its motto is "For The Earth".
 The first issue came out in the summer of 2009.
 The magazine was actually a reboot of what was formally a fashion magazine following its purchase by Centoria Limited.
-It was distributed by Comag, a division of Condé Nast and sold in retailers like Barnes & Noble.
+Guest edited by Charlotte Casiraghi, it was distributed by Comag, a division of Condé Nast and sold in retailers like Barnes & Noble.
 Articles in this first issue were written by Robert F. Kennedy Jr. and David de Rothschild.
 There was an interview of the fashion designer Stella McCartney as well as Roberto Saviano, the author of Gomorrah.
-Those interviews were conducted respectively by Charlotte Casiraghi and Beatrice Borromeo.
+Casiraghi was said to be "instrumental" in securing the Saviano interview, which was conducted by Beatrice Borromeo.